 In connection with our acquisition of Vindico in October 2016, we agreed to pay additional consideration based on the achievement of a certain developmental milestone using the acquired technology.
 The additional purchase consideration was payable in shares of our common stock.
 The number of shares of common stock issuable and the associated fair value could vary depending on (1) the price paid by investors in a qualified equity financing prior to the achievement of the milestone and (2) when and if the milestone is reached.
 We classified this contingent consideration as a liability on our consolidated balance sheets that was remeasured to fair value at each reporting date, and we recognized changes in the fair value of the contingent consideration liability as a component of operating expenses in our consolidated statements of operations and comprehensive loss.
 We recognized changes in the fair value of the contingent consideration liability until the milestone was met in July 2019.
 Upon issuance of the common stock related to the milestone in July 2019, the liability was reclassified to stockholder's deficit, within additional paid-in capital.
-For additional detail, see the subsections titled "-Acquisition of Vindico" above and "-Critical Accounting Policies and Significant Judgments and Estimates-Valuation of Contingent Consideration" below, and Note 4 to our annual consolidated financial statements included elsewhere in this prospectus.
+For additional detail, see the subsections titled "-Acquisition of Vindico" above.